 - Spray sealer (optional)

-To start, remove the backing, glass, and hardware from your picture frame.
-Then, cut a wood board or craft plywood to size and secure it to the back of the picture frame using small nails or screws to make a bottom for your tray.
+If you’re using an old picture frame, remove the glass and hardware.
+Then, cut a craft plywood board to size and secure it to the back using small nails or screws to make a bottom for your tray.
+Spray paint your picture frame tray on both sides.

-The best way I found to break plates is to cover them (front and back) with a thick towel.
-Simply fold a towel in half and place your plate in-between.
+Break ceramic plates by covering them (front and back) with a thick towel.
 Use a hammer to break the plate into small pieces.
 You can also use a handheld tile cutter.
 Wear safety glasses when breaking or cutting glass!
+Throw out any curved or thick pieces from the rim of the plate.
+Use flat pieces to avoid curves and dips on your tray’s surface.

 Check out the Video above for more details on how to make this beautiful tray!

-Next, begin arranging ceramic pieces like a puzzle.
-Leave 1/4 to 1/2-inch space between pieces and remember to leave space around the edges.
-Please be careful handling broken ceramic pieces–they are sharp!
+Spread a thick layer of craft glue over the surface of your tray and glue your mosaic pieces in place.
+Arranging ceramic pieces like a puzzle.
+Leave 1/4 to 1/2-inch space between pieces, and remember to leave space around the edges.
+Be careful handling broken ceramic pieces—they are sharp!

 With the craft glue dry, it’s time to grout.
 I’m using a pre-mixed tile grout that you can find at any hardware store.
 If you have a powder grout, prepare it according to the instructions.

 Smooth the grout over your ceramic pieces using a putty knife.
-Make sure to push enough grout between the tiles and don’t worry if you get a build-up in the corners, you can remove that with your putty knife at the end.
+Make sure to push enough grout between the tiles, and don’t worry if you get a build-up in the corners, you can remove that with a putty knife in the next step.

 Before letting your tray dry completely, remove excess grout from the surface with a small damp sponge.
 Make sure to wring as much water out of your sponge as possible and change the water out as needed.